Len Koenecke: Major League career

-In 1933, playing for the International League Buffalo Bisons, he hit .334 and drove in 100 runs batted in with eight home runs.
-In 1934, Koenecke joined the Brooklyn Dodgers, where in his first season he hit 14 home runs, 73 RBIs and set a National League fielding record with a percentage of .994.
+In 1933, playing for the International League Buffalo Bisons, he hit .334 and had 100 runs batted in with eight home runs.
+In 1934, Koenecke joined the Brooklyn Dodgers, where in his first season he hit .320 with 14 home runs, 73 RBIs and set a National League fielding record with a percentage of .994.
 His second season saw a decline in his onfield performance and he was cut on September 16, 1935, during the middle of a road trip after a game in Chicago.

 Just one day later, he would be dead.

 Death

 The Dodgers were in St. Louis preparing for a series against the Cardinals when Koenecke was informed that his season was over.
 Koenecke caught an American Airlines flight back to New York City via Chicago and Detroit.
-During the flight, he drank a quart of whiskey and became very drunk.
-After Koenecke had harassed other passengers and struck a stewardess, the pilot had to sit on him to restrain him as he was shackled to his seat.
+During the flight, he drank a quart (946 ml) of whiskey and became very drunk.
+After Koenecke had harassed other passengers and struck a stewardess, the pilot had to sit on him to restrain him while he was shackled to his seat.
 He was removed unconscious from the flight in Detroit.
 After sleeping on a chair in the airport, he chartered a flight to Buffalo in the hopes of rejoining the Bisons.
 En route, he had a disagreement with the pilot and a passenger, and attempted to take control of the aircraft.

 In order to avoid a crash, Koenecke was hit over the head with a fire extinguisher by both the pilot, William Joseph Mulqueeney, who had left his controls, and the other passenger, Irwin Davis.
 Now lost in Canadian airspace, Mulqueeney made an emergency landing at Long Branch Racetrack in Etobicoke, Ontario, Canada where it was found that Koenecke had died of a cerebral hemorrhage.
 The two men were charged with manslaughter but were found not liable by a coroner's jury soon after.

 He was buried in Mount Repose Cemetery at Friendship, Wisconsin.